MaheGmk/Cardiovascular-disease-prediction/README.md

 help.
 Outcome: Recall score of 91% is achieved on test set using Logistic model.
 Key skills: Python, pandas, EDA, SLC, visualization.

+CAPSTONE-2021.ipynb has the python code and Capstone project.pdf has the project details.